 - Email: email@example.com

-The Contact Centre is open Monday to Friday during the hours of 8.30am - 5.00pm (Australian Eastern Standard Time).
+The Information Service Centre is open Monday to Friday during the hours of 8.30am - 5.00pm (Australian Eastern Standard Time).

-The Contact Centre is closed on public holidays.
+The Information Service Centre is closed on public holidays.

 AUSTRAC aims to answer all phone queries at the point of call.
 However, if required, more complex queries are referred to specialist areas within AUSTRAC for further consideration.